 It may not solve all the problems in the hood, but if most of the businesses on a commercial corridor like Third Street in Bayview Hunters Point get no-interest loans with no payments due for a year, it’s not only the merchants who’ll be celebrating.
 They’ll be creating new jobs – for that youngster who’s serious about his or her future, the single mom who’s trying so hard to give her kids a chance and the dad who’s come home from behind enemy lines to discover that nobody’s willing to hire ex-cons, nobody but the friendly storekeeper or contractor he’s known since childhood.

 On June 15, the U.S. Small Business Administration, revitalized by President Obama, launched the ARC program, America’s Recovery Capital, giving banks and credit unions 100 percent guarantees so they’re taking no risk when they make loans of up to $35,000 to small businesses.
 The borrower pays no interest and makes no payments for 12 months, then has five years to repay the loan.
 SBA charges no fees and pays interest to the lender at prime plus 2 percent.
-So don’t let your lender say no; it has no excuse for denying one of these loans to a viable, established business.
+So don’t let your lender say no; it has no excuse for denying one of these Unsecured loans all you need to know to a viable, established business.

 “We should own and operate and control the economy of our community,” Malcolm X taught us in one of his most memorable speeches, “The Ballot or the Bullet,” delivered April 12, 1964.
 Everybody wins when small businesses thrive that are owned, operated and controlled by our neighbors.
 The owners can not only create good jobs; they can afford to sponsor positive programs and events, and residents can “Buy Black” – shop in the neighborhood and keep hard-earned Black dollars cycling and recycling through the Black community.